tytydraco/yessleep/out/No_one_knows_what_really_happened_up_Whistler_Mountain_But_I_was_there_Part_1.md

 But I have a voice now.
 A vessel.
 I have taken possession of a True Crime fanatic obsessed by the murders.
 She strayed to close to the cabin and I pounced.
 I'm finally going to share what I heard and what I saw – **my parting gift**.

 I must work fast.
 They say the killer always returns to the scene of the crime.
-I'm afraid they will come for my new vessel, and the killer is doubtless the most ruthless and deceitful person I ever crossed in what was once my life.
+I'm scared they will come for my new vessel, and the killer is doubtless the most ruthless and deceitful person I ever crossed in what was once my life.

 *